PADI diving course on the Great Barrier Reef

 - We recommend gluten intolerant or vegan guests bring snacks that don’t require refrigeration

-Queensland, Australia has some of the strictest scuba diving rules in the world but also the safest scuba diving record.
+Queensland, Australia, has some of the strictest scuba diving rules globally and the safest scuba diving record.
 We are regulated by the Queensland Government Code of Practice and comply with all regulations, including medical as is the law.

 We recommend that all of our passengers complete our dive medical questionnaire before booking as some medical conditions, age and/or medications may prevent you from scuba diving.
 It is always our mission to provide our passengers with the very best Great Barrier Reef experience.

 We are happy to help you with any questions you may have.
 Please contact our office on 07 4037 2700 or email us.